Gravitational biology: Animal struggles with gravity

 Gravity has had an effect on the development of animal life since the first single-celled organism.

 The size of single biological cells is inversely proportional to the strength of the gravitational field exerted on the cell.
 That is, in stronger gravitational fields the size of cells decreases, and in weaker gravitational fields the size of cells increases.
 Gravity is thus a limiting factor in the growth of individual cells.

 Cells which were naturally larger than the size that gravity alone would allow for had to develop means to protect against internal sedimentation.
 Several of these methods are based upon protoplasmic motion, thin and elongated shape of the cell body, increased cytoplasmic viscosity, and a reduced range of specific gravity of cell components relative to the ground-plasma.

-The effects of gravity on many-celled organisms is considerably more drastic.
-During the period when animals first evolved to survive on land some method of directed locomotion and thus a form of inner skeleton or outer skeleton would have been required to cope with the increase in the force of gravity due to the weakened upward force of buoyancy.
+The effects of gravity on multicellular organisms is considerably more drastic.
+During the period when animals first evolved to survive on land some method of directed locomotion and thus a form of inner skeleton or outer skeleton would have been required to cope with the increase in the apparent force of gravity due to the weakened upward force of buoyancy.
 Prior to this point, most lifeforms were small and had a worm- or jellyfish-like appearance, and without this evolutionary step would not have been able to maintain their form or move on land.

 In larger terrestrial vertebrates gravitational forces influence musculoskeletal systems, fluid distribution, and hydrodynamics of the circulation.

-Gravity and life elsewhere

-Every day the realization of space habitation becomes closer, and even today space stations exist and are home to long-term, though not yet permanent, residents.
-Because of this, there is a growing scientific interest in how changes in the gravitational field influence different aspects of the physiology of living organisms, especially mammals, since these results can normally be closely related to the expected effects on humans.
-All current research in this field can be classified into two groups.

-The first group consists of the experiments that involve gravitational fields of less than one g, termed hypogravity, without artificial gravity, or microgravity.
-A space station or a spacecraft in a spaceflight will be in hypogravity.
-Therefore, understanding of the effects of hypogravity on the human body is necessary for prolonged space travel and colonization.

-The second group consist of those involving gravitational fields of more than one g, termed hypergravity.
-For brief periods during take-off and landing of space craft, astronauts are under the influence of hypergravity.
-Understanding the effects of hypergravity are also necessary if colonization of planets larger than the Earth is ever to take place.